Skip to main content

 Q: If I sign a contract, can I change my contract from an Academic Year to a semester only contract or from semester only to Academic Year or from one semester to the other semester?

 A: Your IP contract is specific to the location and term/s of the program for which you applied.
 To switch from one semester to another, switch programs, or switch from academic year to one semester, you will need to first withdraw from your current program.
 Financial penalties as outlined in your contract will apply.
-You would then need to reapply for the new program or term of your choice.
+You would then need to reapply for the new program or term of your choice, as long as that program/term is still accepting new applications.
 Admission to the new program and term would be contingent on space availability in that program, and you may be placed on a waitlist.
 Please contact us to learn more.

 You can request to extend your contract from one semester to a full academic year.
 Extensions are contingent on space availability and you may be placed on a waitlist.
 Please contact us to learn more.